Skip to main content

 The Global Water Partnership (GWP) was founded in 1996 to foster integrated water resources management (IWRM), it is an international network which promotes the coordinated development and management of water, land and related resources in order to maximise economic and social welfare in an equitable manner without compromising the sustainability of vital ecosystems.
 The GWP supports the sustainable management of water resources through its diverse network of over 3,000 partners in 183 countries.

 The Global Water Partnership – Mediterranean (GWP-Med) was established in 2002 as the Mediterranean Regional Water Partnership of the GWP Network.
 GWP-Med facilitates a multi-stakeholder platform that brings together almost 100 water institutions and organisations.
-GWP-Med is present in 7 Mediterranean countries with the Secretariat being based in Athens, Greece.
+GWP-Med Secretariat is based in Athens, Greece.
 GWP-Med aims to promote action and facilitate dialogue on IWRM; provide technical support to policy making; implement demonstration activities; and contribute to skills and knowledge development.